high-u/node-red-contrib-manage-flow-by-git/README.md

 ## Feature

-- Manage flow by git.
+* Manage flow by git.
-- It is easy to watch **diff** of `function node` and `template node`.
+* It is easy to watch **diff** of `function node` and `template node`.
-- Export XML.
+* Export XML.
 Flow(XML) optimized for git diff.
-- Sort node by id.
+* Sort node by id.
-- Committing this XML to git makes it easy to manage.
+* JSON for restoration is also included in XML.
-- JSON for restoration is also included in XML.
+  * Be careful with handling due to it is informal processing.
-  - Be careful with handling due to it is informal processing.
+* Committing this XML to git makes it easy to manage.

 ## Released